 Note that VCAT has taken a reasonably conservative approach to what ‘other course of action are reasonably available to the Tribunal’ instead of making a possession order (see LKZ v BSL (Residential Tenancies) VCAT 909 (24 August 2020)).
 This is particularly relevant where a renter may undertake to engage or contact therapeutic services voluntarily.
 While such undertakings cannot be ordered and are outside the jurisdiction of the RT Act, this is a relevant ‘course of action’ and informs what order VCAT may make (i.e. adjourning the possession order on other terms (see s 332A RT Act where available).
 (See also ss 130–131 VCAT Act).

 To date, the reasonable and proportionate test has been treated as a relatively prescriptive consideration with regard to the list of factors in section 330A of the RT Act and the impact (s 330(f)) of the possession order on the renter (see Towell v HXO (Residential Tenancies) VCAT 450 (9 July 2021); cf. MNU v EIJ (Residential Tenancies) VCAT 1285 (17 November 2020).
-What VCAT allows or considers to be relevant (s 330A(j) RT Act) in cross-examination and the relationship to the administrative decision(s) of a public authority rental provider will be seen in future cases, including whether any interlocutory judicial reviews would be possible once it becomes apparent that a rental provider has not discharged their obligations under both limbs of section 38 of the Human Rights Charter.
+What VCAT allows or considers to be relevant (s 330A(j) RT Act) in cross-examination and the relationship to the administrative decision(s) of a public authority rental provider will be seen in future cases, including whether any interlocutory judicial reviews would be possible once it becomes apparent that a rental provider has not discharged their obligations under the Human Rights Charter.